Strategic Innovation Fund

 What we’re learning

-The Indus project is revealing several key insights critical to decarbonising small and medium-sized dispersed industrial sites:
+Indus revealed several key insights critical to decarbonising small and medium-sized dispersed industrial sites:

 • Effective data sharing between DNOs, GDNs, industrial customers, and LAs is crucial.
 Data sharing agreements are essential for accurate forecasting and the success of the Indus solution.